YusufbekIbragimov/LottieSwipeRefreshLayout/README.md

 </uz.yusufbekibragimov.testapp.lib.LottiePullToRefreshLayout>
 ```
 ## Warning !!!
-You have to use only one RecyclerView in LottieSwipeRefreshLayout.
+You have to use only one view in LottieSwipeRefreshLayout and add layout type to your content view.
+There are three layout type available: [TOP_VIEW, CONTENT]

 ## Finally